jackyliu16/jackyliu16/README.md

 > A list of the things that I want to implement in code or to study, but has been shelving due to the time factor (Graduate student entrance examination)

-- use a kind of gui framework(tarui, tur-rs) and telegram-cil to build up a terminal gui application which could help user to seeing and send message from terminal. (publish in Nur)
+- use a kind of gui framework(tarui, tur-rs, clap) and telegram-cil to build up a terminal gui application which could help user to seeing and send message from terminal. (publish in Nur)
 - continue to learn rCore for the chapter older then 5
 - [doing] complete the merge and rebase (or not) process of gitlet
 - 6.824